JuliusReuer/Banana-Fractone/README.md

 ## Step 6 - Gold Bonus Stages
 Punching changes all slots
-Else you can change the slots by playing bonus Stages
+You canlock the slots by playing the bonus Stage thing the corisponding slot.

+You can reset by re-entering the Layer

 - Slot 1, Mountain Peak
 - Slot 2, West Islet